Haus4/NeCo/docs/sem_2/UC6_ShareFiles.md

-# NeCo - Use-Case Specification: Receive Message
+# NeCo - Use-Case Specification: Share Files

 ## 1. Use-Case Name
-Receive Message
+Share Files

 ### 1.1 Brief Description
-The app provides the user with the possibility to receive a message from another around you.
+The app provides the user with the possibility to send a file to another user around you.

 ### 1.2 Screenshot Mockup